Military Divorce Lawyers in Knoxville

 My spouse serves in the military.
 Where do we file for divorce?

-When you file for divorce in Tennessee, you must meet the residency requirements in order to move forward in the process.
-Many military retain their home of record while relocating during their service.
-This can be a problem for many military families if they are stationed in the state but not official residents of, or have not lived here long enough.
-In order to file for divorce, you must either be a resident (six months) or you must have been stationed here for at least one year to raise a presumption of residence.
+When you file for divorce in Tennessee, military or not, you must meet the residency requirements in order to move forward in the process.
+Many military retain their Tennessee home of record while relocating during their service.
+But this can be a problem for many military families if they are stationed in the state but not official residents of, or haven’t lived here long enough.

 - Where the spouse filing for divorce claims residency

 - Where the military spouse is currently stationed